 What to Eat with Hummus

 Hummus can be eaten as a dip with pita chips, bagel chips or crackers.
-I also love this chickpea dip with vegetables.
+I also love this chickpea dip with fresh vegetables.
 Try it with carrot and celery sticks, sliced radishes and sweet peppers, so delicious!

 You can enjoy hummus as a spread.
 Spread hummus on pita or other bread, add a drizzle of olive oil and if you like spicy food you can add a touch of cayenne.
 Or for something more filling, spread hummus onto bread and add sliced tomato, avocado and cucumbers.
 It's also delicious with sliced roast chicken or beef.